josephm1/Safe-API-Doc/quickoverviewofsafeapi.md

 // Great Reference <https://forum.safedev.org/t/safe-network-api-getting-started-draft/726> and video by Hunter Lester here <https://youtu.be/E80IH8mCKaw>

+// Need to explain better and verify

+When you set up a public Mutable Data structure only the app info you set it up with is given access to modify it unless you use Shared Mutable Data.

-Shared Mutable Data is a an encrypted Mutable Data Structure that can be used for collaborative purpose, like a private messaging group in Chaty.
+Shared Mutable Data is a public Mutable Data Structure that can be used for collaborative purpose across different websites (with different app infos), like a collaborative messaging group in Chaty.

+\*App Info is the parameter in the intialise function, Hunter Lester's goes through what happens.

 ### Immutable Data